 For the most part, socializing and eating go hand in hand, and that can get expensive.
 Dining out affordably doesn’t have to mean fast food.
 Here are some ideas for saving money and eating healthy.

-- Cook a meal in the kitchen on your hall with friends.
+- Eating Healthy.
+Stock up on healthy snacks to prevent paying the higher price at the vending machine.
+Stay healthy by utilizing the salad offering in the Penn Pavilion and The Marketplace.
+Cook a meal in the kitchen on your hall with friends.
 If you don’t have pots and pans, check with your GR or RA.

 - Manage Your Finances